UtkarshGLAU/JovacProject/README.md

+##WEBSITE:
+summaraize.utkarshsharma.tech
+hosted on render.com

+##If you need to run on your own system:

-need a .env file with hugging face token(HUGGING_FACE_API_KEY=your-hugging-face-api-key-here) and your mongo uri
+need a .env file with
+hugging face token(HUGGING_FACE_API_KEY=your-hugging-face-api-key-here)
+and
+Mongodb(MONGO_URI=your-mongodb-key-here)

+##Instructions to run it
+In the root dir of this folder: open terminal
+###Type these commands:

-in the root dir of this folder open terminal command npm install dotenv express axios body-parser cors and then node server.js
+npm install dotenv express axios body-parser cors

+node server.js